Enhanced Music Programme

 Application for the Enhanced Music Programme (EMP)

-Performing Arts CCAs supporting the Enhanced Music Programme
+Performing Arts CCAs Supporting the Enhanced Music Programme

-Our Alumni in the Music Pathway
+Our Alumnae in the Music Pathway

-Evangeline Anne Lim Shyan Ying, received 2017 Teaching Award for a four-year Bachelor of Arts degree programme at the National Institute of Education, specialising in Music.
+Evangeline Anne Lim Shyan Ying, received the 2017 Teaching Award for a four-year Bachelor of Arts degree programme at the National Institute of Education, specialising in Music.

 Tsai Gin Tzu is currently pursuing a Diploma in Piano Performance at the Nanyang Academy of Fine Arts.